 Frank makes two circuits.

 The audience isn't aware of it yet but though we're in the same story line Kubrick is leaving behind Heywood and Halvorsen and Bill.
-Which was unusual for the time, and still rather is, to involve the audience with a character such as Heywood, who seems primary, only to abruptly drop Heywood and Halvorsen and Bill altogether without any further mention.
+Which was unusual for the time, and still rather is, to involve the audience with a character such as Heywood, who seems primary, only to abruptly drop Heywood and Halvorsen and Bill altogether.
 A first time viewer of 2001 may be well into this third section before realizing that Heywood is now out of the picture, that just as we moved on from the Dawn of Man to Heywood, we have now moved on from Heywood to Poole and Dave.
-Most directors would immediately introduce to us these new characters.
+Most directors would have integrated these characters into the story earlier.
 Kubrick makes us wait.

 The person who has seen 2001 a couple of times will have become accustomed to Poole and Dave and will be able to tell them apart.
 But the first time viewer?
 It's pretty difficult.
 Kubrick throws first Poole at them, running around, followed in a little while by Dave in a red eye HAL situation where the first time viewer would have difficulty telling this is not Poole.
-So, not only is the viewer adjusting to Heywood being out of the picture, but they don't receive immediate introduction to the new characters, just as they didn't receive an immediate introduction to Heywood, but when Heywood was first shown he was pretty much a solitary, stand-out figure and adjustment to his character and that phase of the story line was easier.
+So, not only is the viewer adjusting to Heywood being out of the picture, but they don't receive an immediate introduction to the new characters, just as they didn't receive an immediate introduction to Heywood.
+But when Heywood was first shown he was the individual to follow up The Dawn of Man section, and as he was in high focus the viewer assumed that he was and would remain central to the story.

 Plus, as we shall see, Heywood was more emotionally involving a character, animated in his actions and dialogue.
 Poole and Dave are both equally subdued, and barely interact with each other, which is another reason it is difficult to become adjusted to them as they are played to be emotionally flat and insular.
 HAL, despite his laconic delivery, is more animated and displays more character than either of the astronauts.